apolesskiy/GodotBluetoothLE/README.md

 This also means that while the pairing process itself is not supported by the addon, you can still pair your device through the OS.
 It will show up as connected in-game.

-### Concurrency
+### Concurrency and GDScript

 It is important to keep in mind that *everything* about Bluetooth is asynchronous.
-APIs that are not asynchronous in the addon are really just cached for convenience.
+APIs that are not asynchronous in the addon are just cached for convenience.

-Signals emitted by the addon are safe to use directly in your game's code.
-This is done via the `SignalForwarder`.
-This class creates a synchronization context on the main thread at startup, and forwards signal emissions through that context.
+Signals emitted by the addon are safe to use directly in GDScript code. `SignalForwarder` creates a synchronization context on the main thread at startup, and forwards signal emissions through that context.
 This comes at the cost of having to parse incoming data on the main thread.

 If this is not desired, the addon provides a C#-only API that uses async and delegates for reads, writes, and notifies.
 It is up to the user to ensure that their usage of this API plays nice with the main thread.

+In GDScript, `BLEOperation` allows user code to monitor async operations and handle errors.
+This also wraps C# exceptions, since async C# exceptions tend to crash Godot.

-### Why all the .csproj stuff?
+### Handling .csproj

 The addon wraps [Plugin.BLE](https://github.com/dotnet-bluetooth-le/dotnet-bluetooth-le) to provide cross-platform Bluetooth LE support.
 Since Plugin.BLE doesn't support Linux, the